williamsqiu/dolphin-platform/README.md

 * [Maven archetype Repository](https://github.com/canoo/dolphin-platform-spring-boot-archetype)
 * [Lazybones template Repository](https://github.com/canoo/dolphin-platform-lazybones-templates)

+## 🆕🐥:dog: First Timers Support
+At Canoo we :heart: open source.
+Based on this we develop the complete Dolphin Platform framework as an open source project.
+If you are new to open source development we have some specific issues for you.
+Just have a look at [all issues with the 'good first issue' label](https://github.com/canoo/dolphin-platform/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+This issues are reserved for people who never contributed to Open Source before.
+We know that the process of creating a pull request is the biggest barrier for new contributors.
+This issues are for you 💝 We use such issues for example to get involved at [Hacktoberfest](https://hacktoberfest.digitalocean.com).
+If you want to know more about open source development and contribution in general you should have a look at [this overview](https://opensource.guide).

 ## License
 The project is released as open source under the [Apache License Version 2.0](http://www.apache.org/licenses/LICENSE-2.0)